eaamankwah/microsoft-azure-and-cloud-ml-projects-portfolio/Machine-Learning-Pipeline-with-Azure-ML-Studio/README.md

 The experiments provided in this repository are intended to be executed using Microsoft Azure platform.
 The following is a link setting up a Azure Machine Learning Studio , from which the Azure machine learning classic studio experiments can be completed and run.
-### Log in to the AWS console and create a notebook instance
+### Log in to the Azure ML console and create a notebook instance

 Log in to the [Microsoft Azure machine learning](Azure Machine Learning Studio ) and go to the Experiments tab.
 Click on 'Create a new experiment.